By 2023, the online food delivery market is projected to hit $137 billion globally.

 - Due to unfortunate situations, if internet access is unavailable, restaurants will not complete basic operations such as taking orders, accepting payment details and tracking orders.
 They also tend to lose access to data, thereby losing vast amounts of money in the system.

-To overcome the issue of late delivery, the delivery person must use a software solution that can provide accurate driving direction for multiple stops, and plan and optimize multiple routes and have the capability to fulfil more deliveries with every route.
+To overcome the issue of late delivery, the delivery person must use a software solution that can provide accurate driving directions for multiple stops, and plan and optimize multiple delivery routes and have the capability to fulfil more deliveries with every route.
 In addition, it can help them save time, fuel, and money.Pros

 - You’ve complete control of the business activities